The metric / visualization pirate 'rules'

 Visible for all

-If we’re going to show them to the staff they have to be visual.
+Board If we’re going to show them to the staff they have to be visual.
 The diagram (above) we used up to now was 70 cm x 100 cm.
-We just taken that one down to fit more than one metric (another post…) and the diagrams is 50 cm wide.
+We just took that one down to fit more than one metric (another post…) and the diagrams are 50 cm wide.
 Below.

 We put only one metric per diagram in (so far), to hinder cluttering